News

 You could also call that a cycle.

-While we acknowledge that not everyone who menstruates is female (and not every female menstruates), advocating for gender equality within the healthcare sector and at the policy-making level has a direct impact on both access to menstrual healthcare and on destigmatizing conversations around menstrual, sexual, and reproductive health.
-Our reproductive health education programs are targeted to all genders in order to foster this equity.
+We advocate for equality within healthcare sectors, including at the policy-making level.
+This often has a direct impact on both access to menstrual healthcare and on destigmatizing conversations around menstrual, sexual, and natal health.

 Our water, sanitation, and hygiene programs also address the issue of access to safe and dignified facilities for adolescents, especially in schools.
 Our emergency responses also include providing dignity and hygiene kits that include period supplies, so that those whose lives are interrupted by crisis or conflict still have the most basic needs to stay clean, confident, and capable.